bokkypoobah/TokenReportCrowdsaleContractAudit/code-review/Token.md

         return true;
     }

-    function transferFrom(address _spender, address _from, address _to, uint _value) onlyController returns (bool success) {
+    // BK Ok - Only controller can execute this function function transferFrom(address _spender, address _from, address _to, uint _value) onlyController returns (bool success) {
+        // BK Ok -
         if (balanceOf[_from] < _value) return false;

+        // BK Ok
         var allowed = allowance[_from][_spender];
         if (allowed < _value) return false;